dnikolaidis2/disasterAI/project1/partB/README.md

-# PartA
+# PartB

-This is partA for the programming excercise 1 of the course PLH417.
+This is partB for the programming excercise 1 of the course PLH417.
 It implements a genetic algorithm to solve the WHPP problem.

 ### Prequisites